We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 You can never be too careful when dealing with heights, and remember, it’s only a drone and not worth serious injury.

-As a part of the climbing process, the first step in safely planning your route up the tree is to make sure you also have a safe and clear route back down the tree.
+As a part of the climbing process, the first step in safely planning your route up the tree is to make sure you also have a safe and clear way back down the tree.

 Make sure the tree has strong branches to carry your weight and that you can get an adequate grip on the surface of the tree’s bark.
 This may be helped by climbing barefoot, or if you have a climbing rope, it would be pretty helpful to use that during your climb to keep yourself attached to the tree.